SonarSource/sonar-php/CFG.md

 The SWITCH statement is modelled as multiple if-elseif blocks.

-The TRY statement is as a multi-successor block - the TRY block has as successors the CATCH and FINALLY blocks.
+The TRY statement is modelled as a block with multiple successors
+- each CATCH block represents a successor
+- the FINALLY block represents a successor

 ----
 ## Tests